Augustesm/Augustesm/README.md

-<h1 align="center">Hi 👋, I'm Auguste, currently in my final year at Vilnius Tech University, studying Multimedia and Computer Design.</h1>
+Hi 👋, I'm Auguste, currently in my final year at Vilnius Tech University, studying Multimedia and Computer Design.
 <h3 align="center">I have a strong enthusiasm for creating digital experiences that blend the realms of art and technology.
 Explore a selection of my coding, multimedia, and computer design projects on my GitHub portfolio.
 I am currently in search of a vibrant work environment where I can employ my skills while embracing a path of ongoing learning.
 If you are in need of someone who excels in creativity and innovation, let's get in touch!</h3>

 - 📫 How to reach me **auguste.smolskaite@gmail.com**